A nonparametric method to assess significance of events in search for gravitational waves with false discovery rate: Estimation of -value

-where $\rho$ is the detection statistic of the event. {In the gravitational wave community, we usually call \eqref{p-value_conv} a $p$-value.
-In this paper, we call it the conventional $p$-value.} Here, $t_{\rm obs}$ and $t_{\rm bg}$ are the time length of the analyzed data and the time length for the estimation of the background distribution, respectively.
+where $\rho$ is the detection statistic of a event.
+In this paper, we call this the conventional $p$-value.
+Here, $t_{\rm obs}$ and $t_{\rm bg}$ are the time length of the analyzed data and the time length for the estimation of the background distribution, respectively.
 The estimation of the background data is usually generated by time-shifting data of different detectors \cite{U16}.
-Moreover, $n_{\rm bg}(\rho)$ is the number of noise events in the simulated background data whose detection statistics are { $\rho$.} It is
+Moreover, $n_{\rm bg}(\rho)$ is the number of noise events in the background data whose detection statistics are equal to or larger than $\rho$.
+It is

-where $r_i$ is the detection statistic of the $i$-th event in the simulated background data, $1_{\{\cdot\}}=1$ if $\{\cdot\}$ is true and 0 otherwise.
-From the definition, $n_{\rm bg}(0)$ is the total number of noise events in the simulated background data.
-Therefore, {$\mu(\rho)$} in Eq.(\ref{p-value_conv}) is the mean of number of events whose detection statistics are more than or equal to $\rho$.
+where $r_i$ is the detection statistic of the $i$-th event in the background data, $1_{\{\cdot\}}=1$ if $\{\cdot\}$ is true and 0 otherwise.
+From the definition, $n_{\rm bg}(0)$ is the total number of noise events in the background data.
+Therefore, $\mu(\rho)$ in Eq.(\ref{p-value_conv}) is the mean of number of events whose detection statistics are more than or equal to $\rho$.
 The ratio $n_{\rm bg}(\rho)/t_{\rm bg}$ is usually called the \textit{false alarm rate} of the event whose detection statistic is $\rho$.
-In the analysis of GW150914 in O1 \cite{A16}, the detection statistic is $\rho_{\rm gw}=23.7$, the false alarm rate of the event is less than $6.0\times 10^{-7} $ per year, and the observation time length is $t_{\rm obs}=46.1$ days.
-The {conventional $p$-value} (\ref{p-value_conv}) is estimated as \cite{A16}

-Since this probability is very small, GW150914 has been considered to be a genuine gravitational wave signal \cite{GW150914,A16}.
-To be more precise, the probability of observing one or more noise events as strong as the signal of GW150914 during the observation time is $7.6\times 10^{-8}$ under the noise model.